 Oustanding Faculty Award 2006 - Dr. Mari S. Wilhelm

-Dr. Mari S. Wilhelm is Associate Professor in the Division of Family Studies and Human Development.
+Dr. Mari S. Wilhelm is Associate Professor in the Academic Program of Family Studies and Human Development.
 She holds a joint appointment in the College of Public Health.
 She earned her B.A. in Vocational Home Economics Education at the University of Nebraska and her M.A. in Family Studies and Ph.D. in Family Ecology at Michigan State University.
-In 1982 Dr. Wilhelm came to the University of Arizona as an Assistant Professor in the Consumer Studies part of the Division of Home Economics Education/Consumer Studies.
-Her contribution to the quality of that Division and the School was outstanding in instruction, research and outreach.
+In 1982 Dr. Wilhelm came to the University of Arizona as an Assistant Professor in the Consumer Studies part of the Academic Program of Home Economics Education/Consumer Studies.
+Her contribution to the quality of that Academic Program and the School was outstanding in instruction, research and outreach.
 In 1997 the Board of Regents approved the Institute for Children Youth and Families.
 In 1998 Dr. Wilhelm was officially named as the Director of the Institute, a position in which she currently serves.
 Under Dr. Wilhelm’s leadership, a variety of projects addressing critical social, emotional and physical issues facing today’s children and families were initiated, implemented and evaluated using a research mode.